Ruxton07/SeededTurtle/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Dependencies

+`random`, `turtle`, `regex`, and `time.sleep()`.

 ### Known Issues

-The fill
+The fill only works when there is enough `iterations` to make a complete loop for the shape.
+Otherwise, the turtle library cannot fill an incomplete shape because there is no closed object.
+This isn't exactly an issue, but more something that the user needs to understand before trying to enable filling for their random turtle.

 ## Notes from the creator

 This was my second python library deployed (I also created chainhashing), so I still have lots to learn.
 I know there are probably a few issues with the library/optimizations that could be made, but hopefully people looking to use this library still find use out of it!
-I've run many test and my conclusion is that there are no functionality errors with this library, but I wouldn't be suprised if someone runs into issues.
 Any advice/change recommendations are greatly appreciated; feel free to email me at rt.kellar@gmail.com or open an issue on the GitHub page for this library, https://github.com/Ruxton07/SeededTurtle.
 Enjoy!

 ## License